hc8756/PLT-project/README.md

 After appending tokens it outputs them along with their token type.

+To run:
+make sure python is installed
+run python scanner.py
+or
+shelll script

 Things we need to fix: <br/>
 - not sure if this is something we need to fix, but there is no main "loop".
 You have to run program every time you want to try new input. <br/>